100 Notable alumni of

 -

 Donald McNichol Sutherland CC was a Canadian actor.
 With a career spanning six decades, he received numerous accolades, including a Primetime Emmy Award and two Golden Globe Awards as well as a BAFTA Award nomination.
-Considered one of the best actors never nominated for an Academy Award, he was given an Academy Honorary Award in 2017.
-Sutherland was a prominent anti-war activist during the Vietnam War era.
+Considered one of the best actors never nominated for an Academy Award, he received an Academy Honorary Award in 2017.

 -